Yusuf-EROGLU/IntrusionDetectionSystemWithCNN/README.md

 # IntrusionDetectionSystemWithCNN
 Basic IDS system with one dimension CNN
+This is my ıntrusion detection system project.
+I am still working on it.